idaholab/moose/modules/doc/content/getting_started/installation/wsl.md

 Open PowerShell or Windows Command Prompt in *administrator* mode by right-clicking the application and selecting "Run as administrator".
-In the prompt that appears, one command can be used to install WSL dependencies and a default Linux distribution of Ubuntu 20.04 LTS.
+In the prompt that appears, one command can be used to install WSL version 2 dependencies and a default Linux distribution of Ubuntu 20.04 LTS.

 ```bash
 wsl --install